Co-Director and Professor

-Ron Brachman is the Director of the Jacobs Technion-Cornell Institute and a Professor of Computer Science at Cornell University.
-He is responsible for the oversight of all Institute activities and programs, continuing to develop its vision and strategy and grow it into a completely new role model of innovation for graduate education, while training new leaders who use deep science to change the world.
+Ron Brachman is the Co-Director and Professor, Computer Science, at Cornell University.
+He is responsible for the oversight of all Institute activities and programs, continuing to develop its vision and strategy and grow it into a completely new role model of innovation for graduate education while training new leaders who use deep science to change the world.

 Ron received his B.S.E.E. from Princeton University (1971), from which he graduated Summa Cum Laude and Phi Beta Kappa.
 He was captain of the Heavyweight Crew his senior year.
 He received his S.M.
 (1972) and Ph.D.
 (1977) degrees in Applied Mathematics from Harvard University.
 His research specialization was Artificial Intelligence, specifically, Knowledge Representation and Reasoning, an area in which he went on to become a world-renowned authority, authoring dozens of highly-cited research papers, creating the new field of Description Logics, and co-authoring a leading textbook.